 It’s amazing how freezer meals tend to take on general colors, like whitish or brownish or reddish, even when they were clearly distinguishable when you first put them in the freezer!

-There are a few different ways you can go about thawing freezer pizza dough.
+There are a few different ways you can go about defrosting pizza dough.
 Regardless of the method you choose, make sure you:

 - Keep the dough covered at all times.
-Whether it’s with plastic wrap or a towel, do not let the dough sit out in the open.
+Whether it’s with plastic wrap or a towel, do not let the dough sit out in the open, as this will dry it out.

-- ALWAYS make sure the pizza dough is room temperature before topping and baking.
+- ALWAYS make sure the pizza dough is at room temperature before topping and baking.
+If the dough is too cold, it will tear when rolling it out.

 To thaw pizza dough overnight in the fridge:

-- Place the dough in a container in the fridge, cover with plastic wrap and let it sit overnight.
+- Place the dough in a container in the fridge, cover it with plastic wrap, and let it sit overnight.
+(You can reuse the plastic wrap from freezing the dough).

 - It will thaw AND go through a short second rise at the same time.